Fera, Isabel Province

 Situated along the mountain range above Buala Town, you can visit Tirotonga Village, a picturesque home with mostly sago-palm thatched houses and few iron-roofing hamlets overlooking Maringe Lagoon.
 Witness a traditional fishing technique still practised by the nearby coastal village of Nareabu known as 'Visi', using woven coconut leaf nets.
 Read more at the link.

 Track for an hour south east of Buala and experience the Thitiro Falls, or see the Sana River fall straight down into the sea.
 Climb Mt Kubonitu, the highest peak on Isabel, standing 1392 metres above sea level, and enjoy spectacular views of the area.
 The Marutho River springs from the mountain and meets the ocean at Hofi.
 The summit can be reached with the help of guides from nearby Tirotogna and Bara village.

 Birdwatching in Fera

 Fera is the perfect starting point for birdwatchers, before they make the trip up the hills to seek out the Black-faced Pitta, Fearful Owl or Solomons Frogmouth.
 Other species that can be seen include the Imitator Goshawk, Sanford’s Sea-eagle, Woodford Rail, Solomon Boobook and Myzomela.
 Read more at the link.

 Maringe Lagoon Lodge

 This quaint lodge only has 3 bungalows so a total of 9 people per stay.
 Each bungalow has its own balcony which overlooks the picturesque lagoon, kitchenette, queen bed, single bed and bathroom.
-This is the perfect location to come to if you are birdwatching with species such as the Black Faced Pitta, Fearful Owl and Solomons Frog Mouth in residence.
+A perfect location to come for birdwatching with species such as Black Faced Pitta, Fearful Owl and Solomons Frog Mouth in residence.